Is Hydrogen cyanide (HCN) an acid or base? - Strong or Weak

 And for the base, it states that a substance is said to be base when it accepts the donated proton and makes a conjugate acid by adding one proton to itself.

 Let’s consider the reaction of HCN with H2O.

 As you see in the above figure, HCN donates one proton to the H2O compound and forms a conjugate base(CN–) by losing one proton from itself, and H2O accepts this donated proton and makes a conjugate acid (H3O+) by adding one proton to itself.

 So, in the above reaction, HCN act as a Bronsted-Lowry acid since it donates the proton, and H2O acts as a Bronsted-Lowry base since it accepts the proton.

 Is Hydrocyanic (HCN) a strong or weak acid?

 The concept of a strong and weak acid is very important to distinguish between the strength of any acid.

-A strong acid is referred to as those acids which ionize 100% on dissolving in a solution means all moles of compound dissociates completely into ions and liberates a large number of H+ in the final solution.
-Example of strong acid:- HCl, HNO3, H2SO4, HBr, etc.
+A strong acid is referred to as those acids which ionize 100% on dissolving in a solution means all moles of the compound dissociate completely into ions and liberates a large number of H+ in the final solution.
+Examples of strong acids:- HCl, HNO3, H2SO4, HBr, etc.

 A weak acid is referred to as those acids which do not ionize 100% on dissolving in a solution means not all moles of the compound dissociate into ions, some molecules left undissociated in the solution.
 Examples of weak acids:- H3PO4, CH3COOH, NH4+, HF, HNO2, etc.